tryscer/flock/flock-music.md

 	“Well — I mean — hello, I’m Barry,” says Barry.
 	“I used to like telling people what to do, too,” says Babatunde.
 “It’s human nature.
 Don’t feel too bad about that.”
 	“Right.
 Right,” says Barry.
-	“What kind of people did you get to order around?”
+	“What kind of people did you get to order around, Babatunde?”
 I ask.
 	“Well, Alice, *my* people.
 I’m a prince of my people, you see, a member of the royal family.
 And when I told them they should jump – they didn’t even stop to ask, ‘How high?’”
-“You’re a prince?”
+	“You’re a *prince*?”
 	“I am.
 But you know, Barry, I was never happy telling people what to do.
 I was never happy until I came to this land and started playing music.
 Can you guess why?”
 	“Why?”
 	“Because it’s only when I stopped ordering people around and started playing music with them when I… well…” he looks at Johnny Terry – “well, in your religion there’s the idea of being subject to one another.
 Of submitting to one another.”
-	“As Christ is subject to his Church,” agrees Vilma.
+	“As Christ is subject to his Church,” says Johnny.
 	“...when you play music with others, sometimes you lead.
 Sometimes you follow.
 When you lead you do so without authority, and when you follow you do so without coercion.
 And thus, my friend, beautiful music is made.”
-	Barry stops to think about it.
+	“Well —“ says Barry.
 Absentmindedly, he reaches for his coat pocket and takes out the hand-rolled cigarette he confiscated from the cigarette girl.
 He takes out a yellow Buzz Cigarettes matchbook and lights it.
 	“Boy, that tastes real funny,” he says.
 He hands the cigarette to Tim, who puffs on it, then opens his eyes real wide.
 Some of the band members laugh.
 	“Smells funny, too,” says Tim.
 He hands the cigarette to Eleanore and winks at her.
 “What do you think?”
 	Eleanore takes a few expert draws.
 	“Yeah,” she says.
 “It’s fine.
 You should smoke it, Barry, it’s good for your nerves.
 	“Is it?”
 Says Vilma.
 “Let’s test it to be sure.”
 Eleanore passes the cigarette over and Vilma purses her lips and draws from it.
 She leaves lipstick marks on the butt.
 	“Yeah, yeah,” he says.
 “It feels like a safe smoke.
 What do you think, Babatunde?”
 He passes the cigarette over and Babatunde smirks and draws from it, then passes it over to Mucho.
+Mucho draws and bellows, “it’s very good for you, Barry.”
+	Barry takes the half-smoked cigarette.
 	“Is that hygienic?”
 I ask.
 For some reason, they laugh.
+	“Is that the cold, *crisp taste of Coke I see in a bottle before me?”
+Says Barry.
+	“See?”
+Says Eleanore.
+“You’re already better.”

 We walk around the fairgrounds, waiting for the show to start.
 We pass an ice cream stand, where a young girl is crying over a fallen cone.
 When we pass by, she stops crying and stares at us.
 Eleanore draws closer to Tim, and Cindy watches that with disdain.
 	“Tim,” she says, “will you win me a teddy?”

-Under the string of bare lightbulbs, the hand-painted sign at the nearby booth says “10 shots \- 25¢,” and the red-faced man in the open-collared shirt under it is busy counting shots of .22 into the hand of a young black patron, who’s chatting excitedly with his girlfriend.
-A bunch of old /Winchester rifles lie at the counter.
-Another man is picking up one of them and shooting into the depths of the booth, where metal cutouts, shot to tatters, are supposed to imitate ducks and quails.
+	At the next stall, under the string of bare lightbulbs, the hand-painted sign at the nearby booth says “10 shots \- 25¢,” and the red-faced man in the open-collared shirt under it is busy counting shots of .22 into the hand of a young black patron, who’s chatting excitedly with his girlfriend.
+A bunch of old Winchester rifles lie at the counter.
+The man is picking up one of them and shooting into the depths of the booth, where metal cutouts, shot to tatters, are supposed to imitate ducks and quails.
 	Every time a rifle fires, the red-faced man jumps.
 	“Excuse me,” says Cindy in her charming voice, “this young man would like to win me the largest teddy bear you have.”
 	”That would be the Bear-gineer,” says the red-faced man and wipes a handkerchief across his sweaty forehead.
 He gestures towards the top shelf above his head, where a large bear, wearing a train engineer’s hat and overalls, is sitting.
 	“Gotta warn you, young man, 12 days so far and no one won him yet.”
 The man next to us fires a round into the line of automated duck-like things and it spins around its axis with a *ping\!*
 	The red-faced man shudders.
 	“What do I need to do to win?” says Tim and puts a quarter on the counter.
 The man at the counter counts ten shots into his hand.
 	“Ten shots at the ducks and quails,” says the man and jumps at another ping\!, “and I’ll be counting”.
 	“That will not be a problem,” says Tim, picks up a rifle and immediately drops half his shots to the ground.
 	“Have you ever fired a rifle before?” asks Cindy.
 	“Sure have\!” says a blushing Tim.
 He pulls the lever on the old rifle and drops the rest of his shots.
 He ducks, takes one shot from the ground, cleans it against his shirt and puts it in the rifle.
 He smiles at me, trying to save face.
 Eleanore smirks.
-He aims, fires, and takes the Bear-gineer’s eye out.
+He aims, fires — and takes the Bear-gineer’s eye out.
 The shot teddy flops in its place like an injured cowboy.
 	“At the ducks and quails\!” shouts the red-faced man.
 “Not the trophies\!”
 	Tim smiles weakly at Cindy.
 	Cindy says to Tim, “why don’t you put another quarter on the counter?”
 And to the man at the counter, “mind if I try?”